Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: A GLMM Model in glmmrBase

 One combines smaller functions to provide the desired overall covariance function.
 For example, for a stepped-wedge cluster randomised trial we could consider the standard specification (see, for example, \citet{Li2021}) with an exchangeable random effect for the cluster level (\code{j}), and a separate exchangeable random effect for the cluster-period (with \code{t} representing the discrete time period), which would be \code{~(1|gr(j))+(1|gr(j,t))}.
-Alternatively, we could consider an autoregressive cluster-level random effect that decays exponentially over time so that, for person $i$ in cluster $j$ at time $t$, $Cov(y_{ijt},y_{i'jt}) = \theta_1^2$, for $i\neq i'$, $Cov(y_{ijt},y_{i'jt'}) = \theta_1^2 \theta_2^{\vert t-t' \vert}$ for $t \neq t'$, and $Cov(y_{ijt},y_{i'j't}) = 0$ for $j \neq j'$.
+Alternatively, we could consider an autoregressive cluster-level random effect that decays exponentially over time so that in a linear mixed model, for person $i$ in cluster $j$ at time $t$, $Cov(y_{ijt},y_{i'jt}) = \theta_1^2$, for $i\neq i'$, $Cov(y_{ijt},y_{i'jt'}) = \theta_1^2 \theta_2^{\vert t-t' \vert}$ for $t \neq t'$, and $Cov(y_{ijt},y_{i'j't}) = 0$ for $j \neq j'$.
 This function would be specified as \code{~(1|gr(j)*ar1(t))}.
 We could also supplement the autoregressive cluster-level effect with an individual-level random intercept, where \code{ind} specified the identifier of the individual, as \code{~(1|gr(j)*ar1(t)) + (1|gr(ind))}, and so forth.
 To add a further random parameter on some covariate \code{x} we must add an additional term, for example, \code{~(1|gr(j)*ar1(t)) + (1|gr(ind)) + (x|gr(ind))}.
+As another example, to implement a spatial Gaussian process model with exponential covariance function and two Cartesian coordinates \code{x} and \code{y} with autoregressive temporal decay we can specify \code{~(1|ar(t)*fexp0(x,y)}.